-Configuring the ASE ODBC Driver
+Configuring the Adaptive Server ODBC Driver

-When connecting to the database, ODBC applications typically use ODBC data sources.
-An ODBC data source is a set of connection parameters, stored in the registry or in a file.
-ODBC data sources on non-Windows platforms typically reside in an ini file.
-Most ODBC Driver Managers provide a GUI tool to configure ODBC Driver and data sources.
+When connecting to the database, ODBC applications typically use ODBC datasources.
+An ODBC datasource is a set of connection parameters, stored in the registry or in a file.
+ODBC datasources on non-Windows platforms typically reside in an ini file.
+Most ODBC Driver Managers provide a GUI tool to configure ODBC Driver and datasources.

-When you use the Sybase SDK installation program to install the ASE ODBC Driver, it registers the driver on the local machine.
-You can manually register the ASE ODBC Driver on Windows using the regsvr32 utility.
+When you use the Sybase SDK installation program to install the Adaptive Server ODBC Driver, it registers the driver on the local machine.
+You can manually register the Adaptive Server ODBC Driver on Microsoft Windows using the regsvr32 utility.

-Registering the ASE ODBC Driver on Windows
+Registering the Adaptive Server ODBC Driver

-Note You do not need to manually register the ASE ODBC Driver if you have used the Sybase SDK installation program to install ASE ODBC Driver on this machine.
+Note You do not need to manually register the Adaptive Server ODBC Driver if you have used the Sybase SDK installation program to install Adaptive Server ODBC Driver.